Raymond Domenech: France U-21 national team

 Domenech replaced Marc Bourrier as coach of the France national under-21 football team in 1993.

 His first major tournament was the 1994 UEFA European Under-21 Championship, which France hosted.
 France had qualified after topping their group in qualification, nine points above second-placed Sweden.
-At the tournament, France defeated Russia in the quarterfinals but lost to Italy in a penalty shootout at the semifinal stage.
+At the tournament, France defeated Russia in the quarter-finals but lost to Italy in a penalty shootout at the semifinal stage.
 Italy went on to win the final against Portugal.

 France qualified for the 1996 UEFA European Under-21 Championship after finishing first in their qualifying group.
-France defeated Germany in the quarterfinals.
-Italy again knocked out the French side at the semifinal stage, the lone goal coming from Francesco Totti.
+France defeated Germany in the quarter-finals.
+Italy again knocked out the French side at the semi-final stage, the lone goal coming from Francesco Totti.
 Italy retained their title, defeating Spain in the final.

 After finishing third at the 1996 UEFA European Under-21 Championship, France qualified for the 1996 Olympics as one of the top five European nations.
 France finished top of their group with victories over Australia and Saudi Arabia, and a draw with Spain.
-At the quarterfinals, France were eliminated 2–1 by Portugal after a golden goal was scored from the penalty spot by José Calado.
+At the quarter-finals, France were eliminated 2–1 by Portugal after a golden goal was scored from the penalty spot by José Calado.

 France failed to qualify for the 1998 UEFA European Under-21 Championship after finishing second in their qualifying group behind Norway.
 France's final game of qualifying was at home against Norway, with France having needed at least a draw to top their group.
 Norway produced a 3–2 upset win to qualify above France.
-Norway went on to finish third at the tournament after being eliminated by champions Spain in the semifinals.
+Norway went on to finish third at the tournament after being eliminated by champions Spain in the semi-finals.

 Domenech was again unsuccessful in qualifying for the 2000 UEFA European Under-21 Championship.
 This time France topped their qualifying group and progressed to the playoffs, where they were drawn against Italy.
 The first leg in France ended 1–1, and the second leg in Italy ended 1–1 after 90 minutes.
 The game went into extra time where Andrea Pirlo produced the winning goal for Italy in the 110th minute.
 Italy would go on to be champions at the 2000 UEFA European Under-21 Championship.